Attorney Barry Cohen

-Mr. Cohen is a founding partner and heads the personal injury department of the firm.
-For more than 30 years, his practice has been civil litigation, focusing on personal injury, maritime, product liability, professional negligence, and construction accident claims.
+Mr. Cohen was a founding partner and currently is Of Counsel.
+For more than 40 years, his practice was civil litigation, focusing on personal injury, maritime, product liability, professional negligence, and construction accident claims.
 Mr. Cohen is certified by the New Jersey Supreme Court as a Civil Trial Attorney (2001 to present), which is the highest specialty certification available to NJ civil trial attorneys.

-Mr. Cohen’s wife of over four decades, Ronnie, is a speech language pathologist whose practice began when they moved back to the area in 1979.
+Mr. Cohen’s wife of over four decades, Ronnie, is a speech-language pathologist whose practice began when they moved back to the area in 1979.
 The Cohens have three grown children that are a great source of pride.
 Their eldest son, Joshua, a graduate of Manhattan School of Music, is a nationally recognized novelist and book critic.
-His latest novel, “Book of Numbers,” was a national best seller.
-For many years, he was the new book critic for Harpers Magazine and his reviews have appeared in leading papers and periodicals around the world.
+His latest novel, “Book of Numbers,” was a national bestseller.
+For many years, he was the new book critic for Harper’s Magazine and his reviews have appeared in leading papers and periodicals around the world.
 He is also a professor of creative writing and literature at Columbia University.
-Their middle child, Noah, is chief surgical resident at NYU/Langone University Hospital in New York Ciry and will soon start his fellowship in surgical oncology at Sloan Kettering Memorial Hospital.
+Their middle child, Noah, is a chief surgical resident at NYU/Langone University Hospital in New York City and will soon start his fellowship in surgical oncology at Sloan Kettering Memorial Hospital.
 He and his wife Erica are parents to the Cohen’s only grandson, Benjamin.
 Talia, the youngest, is currently an executive and producer at a NYC-based media company.

-Although work and family has kept Mr. Cohen quite busy, when he has free time, he enjoys snooping around junk and antique shops for “found objects” and repurposing them in making, lamps, sculptures, clocks and other objects.
+Although work and family have kept Mr. Cohen quite busy, when he has free time, he enjoys snooping around junk and antique shops for “found objects” and repurposing them and making lamps, sculptures, clocks, and other objects.
 He also enjoys snow skiing, traveling whenever possible, distance bicycling, reading, theatre, movies, and good food and wine with friends and family.